 Skip to content

-How much carbohydrate does celery contain?
-Celery has long been considered a low carb food due to its high water content.
-This means that even though celery contains carbohydrates, they don’t count towards your daily carb intake.
+How much carbohydrates does celery contain?
+Celery has long been considered a low-carb food due to its high water content.
+This means that even though it contains carbohydrates, they don’t count towards your daily carb intake.

 The average serving size of celery is 2 cups or around 40 grams.
-That’s less than half a cup of rice, which contains roughly 30 grams of carbohydrate per cup.
+That’s less than half a cup of rice, which contains roughly 30 grams of carbohydrates per cup.

-Celery is often recommended as part of a low-carb diet because it contains very little carbohydrate.
-In reality, however, celery contains only 3% of the total carbohydrate found in other vegetables such as carrots and potatoes.
+Celery is often recommended as part of a low-carb diet because it contains minimal carbohydrates.
+However, it contains only 3% of the total carbohydrates in other vegetables, such as carrots and potatoes.

 What is the difference between carbs and fiber?
 How much should I eat each day?

-Carbs are simple sugars found naturally in foods such as bread, pasta, rice, potatoes, fruit, and vegetables.
+Carbs are simple sugars in bread, pasta, rice, potatoes, fruit, and vegetables.
 Fiber is an indigestible carbohydrate found in plant food.
 Both types of carbohydrates provide energy to our bodies.

-Carbohydrates come from two sources: starches (like grains) or sugar (fruits).
-Starches break down into glucose during digestion.
-Sugar breaks down into fructose and glucose.
+Carbohydrates come from starches (like grains) or sugar (fruits).
+Starches break down into glucose during digestion, and sugar breaks down into fructose and glucose.
 Fructose is sweeter than glucose, so it makes sense that some people prefer sweetened cereals over plain ones.

 Celery has been used for centuries to help ease digestion.
 It’s also rich in potassium, magnesium, iron, calcium, vitamin C, folate, fiber, and antioxidants.
 These nutrients have long been associated with helping prevent heart disease, diabetes, osteoporosis, and cancer.

-But recent research suggests that these foods may also play a role in weight loss.
-In fact, some studies suggest that eating celery may actually aid your waistline by making you feel fuller faster—and keep you from snacking on junk food.
+Recent research suggests these foods may also play a role in weight loss.
+Some studies suggest that eating celery may aid your waistline by making you feel fuller faster and keeping you from snacking on junk food.

 Carbs in celery

-Celery juice is hydrating because celery is about 95% water and contains electrolytes, drinking celery juice is a great way to stay hydrated.
+Celery juice is hydrating because it contains about 95% water and electrolytes, so drinking it is a great way to stay hydrated.

-Celery, which is about 96 percent water, is a must-have low-carb option that will add crunch and flavor to any dish.
+Celery, about 96 percent water, is a must-have low-carb option that will add crunch and flavor to any dish.
 “Add diced celery to any cold meat or seafood salad, use it to scoop up cottage cheese, or fill it with nut butter,” Fear says.
-One cup, of chopped, celery, offers 3 g of total carbs, 1.4 g of net carbs, 0.2 g of fat, and 0.7 g of protein, according to the USDA.
+According to the USDA, one cup of chopped celery offers 3 g of total carbs, 1.4 g of net carbs, 0.2 g of fat, and 0.7 g of protein.

 Carbs in Celery Juice – Nutrition Facts